farling42/obsidian-import-json/README.md

 When the IMPORT button is pressed then the JSON/CSV file will be read and all the notes created.

+### Arrays inside arrays

+If you have a JSON structure which has a top-level array in which each record contains an array, you can create a separate note for each of the nested arrays by specifying the path in the "Field containing the data", using a variable name for the array index (the variable name becomes available as `@variablename` in the MD file).

+For example, setting the field to `logs[logid].logEntries` where logEntries is also an array, will create a note for each entry in the logEntries array of every entry in the higher logs array; and the MD file can access fields in the higher logs[] array using (in this case) the prefix `@logid`.

+Yes, it should be possible to access multiple nested levels of arrays.

 ### Notes

 If your Handlebars template file tries to reference something in the JSON data which isn't a simple text field, then the generated note will contain the text \[object Object].